9orky/espago-api-php/README.md

 and you're done!

 # Usage
-To avoid a one huge file with all API methods, client was split into smaller functional pieces.
+To avoid one huge file with all API methods, client was split into smaller functional pieces.
 The facade APIs are behind is at: __Gorky\Espago\Factory\ApiFactory__

 ## Bootstrap
 All you need to do is to instantiate an API Factory with: